 Choosing the Axe Head Weight

 A lot of people, especially guys, are eager to buy heavy axes.
 The additional weight of the axe head provides more force when swinging.
-This is why heavier axe heads – that way six, six and a half, and even seven-pound models – are used in wood-splitting and tree-felling competitions.
+This is why heavier axe heads – that weigh six, six and a half, and even seven-pound models – are used in wood-splitting and tree-felling competitions.
 But heavier doesn’t always mean better-suited to your needs.

 In fact, it’s probably best to start with a three-pound full-size axe, and a two-pound boy’s axe.
 If you’re going to be splitting a lot of wood, you can go higher.
 The main thing is that you’re comfortable using it.
 Learning the right axe swinging techniques with lighter axes is also easier.

 True full-size felling axes are 36 inches long, but that’s usually way too large for most people’s needs.
 Instead, consider getting a 31-inch full-size axe and 28-inch “boy’s axe”.
 The latter, despite the name, is a great all-rounder in terms of size.
 It’ll be up to most tasks at your home and if you take it camping – suitable for splitting firewood, felling small trees, and taking care of finer tasks such as preparing kindling.

 If you’re going to be taking your axe on overnight hikes, though, you’ll want something lighter and more compact.

 Types of Axes for Specific Jobs

 First you have to know what you need an axe for.
 Some all-purpose axes and axes are designed for one main purpose.
 Knowing what you need is probably the most important part of choosing the right axe.

 What are your needs?
-Will you be using the ax:
+Will you be using the axe: